-The use of retired annuitants (RAs)is an area that could also be established by CSA to help in the transition to fully functional.
-We had two carry over retired annuitants from the 2010 Commission's off years that assisted early on with the Commissions accounting activities.
-The Commission did have two retired annuitants with experience from the 2010 Commission assist in the early stages and another that was hired to assist with meetings.
+The use of retired annuitants (RAs) is an area that could also be established by CSA to help in the transition to "fully functional."
+We had two carry-over RAs from the 2010 Commission's off years that assisted early on with the Commissions accounting activities.
+The Commission did have two RAs with experience from the 2010 Commission assist in the early stages and another that was hired to assist with meetings.
 One of the two with experience from 2010 was hired as the Deputy Administrator and the other Legal retired annuitant stepped in to assist the Commission when the first Chief Counsel was dismissed.
-An additional retired annuitant was hired around November 2020 to assist the commission with their IT needs, specifically with the laptops and network connections.
-When the new Chief Counsel was hired, he hired two retired annuitants with legal background to assist with the Legal workloads.
+[Ed. note: the Legal RA had also served as the Commission's Interim Counsel.]
+An additional retired annuitant was hired around November 2020 to assist the Commission with their IT needs, specifically with the laptops and network connections.
+When the new Chief Counsel was hired, he hired two retired annuitants with legal background to assist with the Legal workload.

-The only drawback with RAs is that they typically have limited amount time they can work and given the volume of work during the different phases, they would have reached their limit early.
-Fortunately because of the impacts of Covid-19 those limits were suspended and they were able to work more hours than previously expected.
+The only drawback with RAs is that they typically have a limited amount of time they can work.
+Given the volume of work during the different phases, they would have reached their limit early.
+Fortunately because of the impacts of COVID-19 those limits were suspended and they were able to work more hours than previously expected.